gvwilson/thirdbit/src/fiction/in-heck/index.md

 she and the tortoise both morphed into cartoon drawings that slid on top of each other to produce something akin to a young Special Leaf.
-"Our g-g-genetic enhancement research is c-c-creating new breeds of c-c-caretakers to m-m-m- to m-m-m-"
+"Our g-g-genetic enhancement research is c-c-creating a new kind of c-c-caretaker to m-m-m- to m-m-m-"